-The Authority finances a portion of the cost of design and construction of certain capital improvements projects with notes from the Clean Water State Revolving Fund and the Drinking Water State Revolving Fund programs (each State Revolving Fund, a "SRF").
-As of June 30, 2020, the Authority's loans outstanding under these programs amounted to approximately \$590.7 million.
+The Authority finances a portion of the cost of design and construction of certain capital improvements projects by borrowings from the Clean Water State Revolving Fund ("CWSRF") and the Drinking Water State Revolving Fund ("DWSRF") programs (each State Revolving Fund, a "SRF").

 On July 26, 2019, the Authority and the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF", by its Spanish acronym) consummated definitive agreements restructuring the Authority's SRF loans including the outstanding \$590 million loans plus \$26 million of funds for ongoing projects.
-The agreement was approved by the Oversight Board pursuant to Section 207 of PROMESA and consolidated all the restructured debt into two SRF loans with a 30-year maturity at 0% interest rate and \$10 million annual principal-only payments from years 1 through 10 and 1% interest rate and \$27 million annual debt service payments thereafter.
-The restructured SRF loans were designated as Other System Indebtedness on a parity as to payment with other senior debt under the Authority's MAT.
+The agreement was approved by the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board"), created under the Puerto Rico Oversight, Management and Economic Stability Act of 2016 (P.L.
+114-187) ("PROMESA"), pursuant to Section 207 of PROMESA and consolidated all the restructured debt into two SRF loans with a 30-year maturity at 0% interest rate and \$10 million annual principal-only payments from years 1 through 10 and 1% interest rate and \$27 million annual debt service payments thereafter.
+The restructured SRF loans were designated as Other System Indebtedness on a parity as to payment with other senior debt under the Authority's MAT and had an outstanding balance of \$580.7 million as of June 30, 2021 after paying \$10 million in principal due during fiscal year 2021.